-If the operation completes successfully, the xxx\mmi routine returns ESUCCESS; otherwise, it returns a Tru64 UNIX error number as defined in sys/errno.h.
+If the operation completes successfully, the xxx_mmi routine returns ESUCCESS; otherwise, it returns an error number as defined in sys/errno.h.
 In addition, for successful completions modules can use the retval pointer to pass the return value from the ioctl system call to the calling program.